SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/access-reports.md

 This report can be exported (PDF and XLSX) and scheduled.

-## Users with Privileged Access report
+## Users with Privileged Access Report

 This report shows all users with privileged access on the tenant - users in Global administrator roles, Exchange admins, Teams admins, Compliance admins, etc. You can also detect SharePoint site admins and users with full control permission level.